dannyvankooten/trinity/README.md

 # Trinity CLI

-A simple C program to run the Trinity study from your command line.
+A simple C program to run the simulations from the [Trinity study](https://en.wikipedia.org/wiki/Trinity_study) from your command line.

 ### Usage

-To (re-)run the Trinity study using an initial capital of $1M, a $40K withdrawal rate, 0.15% yearly fees and a required duration of 30 years, run the following command:
+To run the simulation from the Trinity study using an initial capital of $1M, a $40K withdrawal rate, 0.15% yearly fees and a required duration of 30 years, run the following command:

 ```sh